RILEYSIN/OnyXLuxe/README.md

 ## issues

-no logout button on main page
-colour theme on main page vs login, signup page needs to rhyme more
+no logout button on main page, issue fixed. colour theme on main page vs login, signup page needs to rhyme more , issue fixed new page where people that want to post their evemts on my website can add details needed and send to the website manager

 ## License